These examples are based on the manuscript available here: http://www.plantphysiol.org/content/158/2/1079

 Another Piece of the Puzzle: The Circadian Clock and Flowering Time

 The circadian clock, often just called the biological clock, is something with which we’re all familiar.
 It’s that mechanism that generates circadian rhythms.
 Shift workers and those who do a lot of air travel are well aware of their clocks.
 But did you know that other organisms like plants have clocks, too?
-It’s not all prettily wrapped up in a brain like ours, but nonetheless, it’s there in the flower garden, quietly keeping time.
+It’s not all nicely wrapped up in a brain like ours, but nonetheless, it’s there in the flower garden, quietly keeping time.

 The circadian clock is called an endogenous, or internally generated, timekeeper that creates 24-hour rhythms in biological processes.
-Environmental signals, like the sun coming up, set the pace of the clock, after which point the clock maintains its own rhythms.
+Environmental signals, like the sun coming up, set the pace of the clock, after which the clock maintains its own rhythms.

 Conceptually, clocks are composed of three parts: inputs, the clock mechanism that keeps time, and outputs.
 In plants, inputs are environmental cues like light and temperature; outputs include flowering time and leaf movement.
-One thing the animal clock has in common with the plant clock is that we don’t completely understand how it works or how it controls other biological processes.
+One thing the animal clock has in common with the plant clock is that we do not completely understand how it works or how it controls other biological processes.

 The Circadian Clock and Flowering Time

 Because flowering is so crucial for plant reproduction, it is controlled by multiple pathways.
 One of these is called the photoperiodic pathway because it is controlled by the photoperiod, or day length, via the circadian clock.